MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 Want to customize the look of Edge for Business?

 Now you can with support for organization branding!
 This branding can help users signed in with a Microsoft Entra ID more easily differentiate between multiple profiles and browser windows through visual cues on the profile pill, profile flyout, and Edge for Business taskbar icon.
-Organization branding  also allows companies to foster employee trust through customized branding, while growing affinity by serving an effective brand reinforcement strategy.
+Organization branding  also allows companies to foster staff trust through customized branding, while growing affinity by serving an effective brand reinforcement strategy.

 ![Company branding for Contoso](media/microsoft-edge-organization-branding/efb-company-branding-new.png)